 - 12 September 2019 - Randalstown to Toome section was formally opened Press Release

 - 22 November 2020 - The Toome to Castledawson section opened to traffic Press Release

-- 2021 - The whole A6 Randalstown Castledawson scheme will be complete
+- 29 May 2021 - The whole A6 Randalstown Castledawson scheme opened to traffic

 The A6 Randalstown to Castledawson is part of the important North Western Transport Corridor, connecting Belfast and the North West via Toome, Maghera and Dungiven.

 The project is in two parts; 7.3 kilometres between Randalstown and Toome and 7.4 kilometres between Toome and Castledawson.

 High quality transport links such as the A6 Randalstown to Castledawson Dualling Scheme are the vital arteries of today’s most successful economies, delivering direct benefits such a improved safety, journey time reductions and reliability.
 Furthermore some of the Wider Economic Benefits include;

 - linking people to an expanding world of information, services and opportunity.

 The investment in efficient, reliable, competitive and sustainable infrastructure networks is critical in delivering the Departments priority of growing a dynamic and innovative economy.